-Donor eggs are a fast-growing option for those dealing with infertility to reach their family dreams and others wanting to have a child.
-Advances in egg freezing technology give the choice of frozen donor eggs—but when is this the best choice for them?
+Donor eggs are a fast-growing option for those dealing with infertility to reach their family dreams.
+Advances in egg freezing technology offer recipients the choice of frozen donor eggs—but when is this the best choice for them?
 In an earlier post, we explored why fresh donor eggs might be a better decision for some.
 So who uses frozen donor eggs, and why is it their best option?

 Those Tired of Waiting

 The old cliché says that “good things come to those who wait.”
 Those who arrive at the decision to use donor eggs have waited a long time already.
 We help many types of people, from couples who have struggled with infertility for many years, same sex couples using a surrogate, to individuals ready to do single-parenthood.
 For them, using fresh donor eggs means a process of finding and screening an egg donor, working with her schedule and availability, arranging travel, and syncing menstrual cycles.
 This can take time, but some families simply can’t wait any longer.
 Frozen donor eggs have already been retrieved from highly screened donors, and are ready to be shipped, thawed, and used without waiting on another person’s schedule.
 No need to wait any longer than you need to.

 Choosing a donor can be fraught with emotion for recipients, with many physical and emotional criteria to think about.
 Is there such a thing as too many choices?
 Not when it comes to this important personal decision.
 Couples turn to frozen donor eggs if a wide variety and choice of donors is important.
 Fairfax EggBank allows you to look in our egg donor database without paying or registering, so you can see the special women who have decided to donate to our egg bank.
 These women, who have already undergone an extremely rigorous screening process, come from diverse backgrounds, and, most importantly, have already donated their eggs.